We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Odorless Indoor Fly Traps

-Some tabletop indoor fly trap models include a bug-attracting light that lures the flies, a fan to push them into the base, and a sticky surface that grabs hold and doesn’t let go.
+Many tabletop indoor fly traps include a bug-attracting light that lures the flies, a fan to push them into the base, and a sticky surface that grabs hold and doesn’t let go.
 To reuse this type of trap, simply replace the sticky strip and place the trap again.

 UV Bug-Zapping Machines

-For waging serious warfare against these pesky pests, UV bug zappers are the way to go.
+UV bug zappers are the way to go when waging serious warfare against these pesky pests.
 The light attracts the flying insects (flies, mosquitoes, fruit flies, and moths), and once they land on the light, the zapper electrifies and kills them.

-These fly trap models are particularly useful at night when the light is most noticeable, although they can help control flies during the day as well.
-They’re most commonly used outdoors; however, you also can purchase an indoor model (if you don’t mind the sound of a bug frying).
+These fly trap models are particularly useful at night when the light is most noticeable, although they can also help control flies during the day.
+They’re most commonly used outdoors, but you can also purchase an indoor model (if you don’t mind the sound of a bug frying).

 Trapping Design/Mechanism